 Stability of ratings was measured by capturing changes in category and overall star ratings in between repeated assessments of the same providers.
 Ratings stability is important because a single assessment results in a star rating that can be held for up to three years, and star ratings have implications for reimbursements and technical assistance.
-The study examined 40 facilities and 269 classrooms as part of the stability rating sample.
-All 40 facilities received two assessments, and a subsample of 16 facilities (n=105 classrooms) had an additional third assessment.
+The study selected 40 facilities and 269 classrooms from the full study sample for participation in the stability rating sub-study.
+All 40 facilities received two assessments, and a subsample of 16 facilities (n=105 classrooms) received an additional third assessment.
 On average, assessment 2 occurred 2.5 weeks after assessment 1, and assessment 3 occurred 8.2 weeks after assessment 2.
-The results showed: